 Many thanks to the Mud Sustainers supporting this site!

 Do you find The Mud Home valuable?
 Please consider supporting the blog on Patreon.
-For as little as $2 a month (not even a coffee where I'm from), you can join the club.
+For as little as $5 a month you will have access to my exclusive Mud Home Podcast where I give personal updates and answer your questions.

 BENEFITS FOR PATRONS INCLUDE:

-Email priority, private Facebook group, review copies of my books, sneak previews of courses and books, Q and As, priority for courses and more.
+Email priority, exclusive videos, review copies of my books, sneak previews of courses and books, Q and As, priority for courses and more.
 AuthorAtulya K Bingham "Beautifully written and inspiring."
 The Owner Builder Magazine

 FREE!